Greenhouse Domes Blend Modern Agriculture with Sacred Geometry

-Urban BioDome Farm supporters around the world have taken note of the swift decline in valuable natural resources and arable farms.
-The increasing costs for water, energy, and transportation, coupled with nutrient-exhausted soils demands ecological solutions outside our conventional practices.
+Supporters of urban biodome farming (enclosed dome-like ecosystems) have taken note of the swift decline in valuable natural resources and arable farms.
+The increasing costs for water, energy, and transportation, coupled with nutrient-exhausted soils demands ecological solutions outside conventional practices.

 What are Urban BioDome Farms?